BU-Spark/hackbu-web/design-docs/whats-next.md

 - ✅ **Database**: SQLite + Prisma with seeded data for bounties, projects, leaderboard, events
 - ✅ **Window Management**: Unlimited windows, proper focus/unfocus states, bring-to-front on click
 - ✅ **Brand Integration**: Spark and HackBU logos with faded background images from Spark site
+- ✅ **About Page**: Full about page with mission, sponsors, team, FAQ, and governance sections

 ---